 The treatment options we use for children will depend on many different factors and can be quite complex.
 The two most important factors are the child’s age and their risk of developing future cavities.
 The treatment can range from simply monitoring or “watching” a cavity in a small child or an older child who will lose the baby tooth soon, to having to do a crown or cap in a child who has large decay on the tooth.

 The treatment of children’s teeth and more importantly, the treatment of the child that those teeth are attached to, is much different than treatment approaches for adults.
-We have to take into consideration the child’s psychological development, ability to cooperate in the dental chair, and their dietary and dental hygiene habits.
+We have to take into consideration the child’s psychological development, ability to cooperate in the dental chair, and dietary and dental hygiene habits.
 Equally important is the expectation of the child’s parents and the child’s experience of the dental treatment!
 In a nutshell, the cavity treatment options are outlined below.